appacademy/practice-for-week-08-http-basics-long-practice/README.md

 ## Documentation

 In the file "documentation.md" is a list of operations on the e-commerce server that you can perform.
-For each operation, document what the components of the request should be and what you should expect from the response.
-Document all of the important components of the request and the response.
-You can use a Google doc, VSCode for editing a text/markdown file, or whatever text editor you want for creating the RESTful routes documentation for this e-commerce site.
+Use "documentation.md" to document all of the important components of the request and the response.

 Here's how to approach creating the documentation for the e-commerce server
 operations: